 We bought a Raspberry Pi 3 Model B with clear case and 2.5A power supply for $45 to host the service.
 Once that arrived, I attached the Pi to a monitor, keyboard and mouse that I already had.
 Using another computer, I downloaded the Raspian operating system to a microSD card which is need to boot up the Pi.
 You can purchase a bundle that includes a pre-loaded microSD card, but if you don’t do that, the Pi won’t boot, so you can’t use it to get the operating system.

 This Raspberry Pi model supports both wired and wireless networks, so upon the first boot up, I connected to my wireless home network without any problems.
 Python is pre-installed in the Raspbian build, so I didn’t have to install that.
 Python is the scripting language I chose to use for the project, however, it can be done with alternatives as well.

 Python alone isn’t quite enough though.
-For phone calls, SMS and voicemail support you need additional tools.
+For phone calls, SMS and voicemail support you need additional tools, similar to reverse phone lookup for those who are interested in using a caller id system.
 Enter Twilio.

 Twilio: A plug-in solution for cloud communications